 During the first, Shasta and Bree meet two others who are trying to escape to Narnia—Aravis, a young aristocrat who is being pressured into marrying an unsavory character, and her talking mare, Hwin, who was also kidnapped from Narnia.
 The four decide to travel together.

-When Shasta is separated from the others, he arrives first at their prearranged meeting place and must spend the night alone at the spooky ancient tombs.
+After Shasta is separated from the others, he arrives first at their prearranged meeting place and must spend the night alone among some spooky ancient tombs.
 He is awakened by a rustling in the brush, but it is only a cat, who settles in at Shasta’s side.
-When Shasta is awakened again by the cry of jackals, followed by the terrifying roar of a lion, he opens his eyes and is relieved to find only the cat.
+When he is awakened again by the cry of jackals, followed by the terrifying roar of a lion, he opens his eyes and is relieved to find only the cat.

 After meeting up and learning of a plot by evildoers to invade Archenland, a small kingdom that borders Narnia, and then conquer Narnia itself, the four are off to warn Archenland’s King Lune when another lion comes upon them.
 This causes the horses to run even faster, but the lion overtakes them and attacks Aravis.
 Shasta drives the lion away.
 The horses are exhausted, so Shasta leaves them and Aravis in the care of a kindly hermit and runs on foot to warn the king.

 Shasta meets up with King Lune and his hunting party, delivers the message, and heads off with them on a borrowed horse, but gets separated in the fog.
 Lost and downcast, Shasta senses a presence walking beside him in the darkness.
 Eventually the two get into a conversation, and Shasta recounts what he sees as his many misfortunes, including his recent encounters with lions.
 The presence turns out to be Aslan, the “Great Lion” from the other Narnia books, who reveals that he is the only lion Shasta has encountered on his journey: